koddo/packer-vmware-debian/README.md

 # My VMWare VM with Debian using Packer

-This is a customized copy of <https://github.com/boxcutter/debian>.
+This is my customized copy of <https://github.com/boxcutter/debian> to quickly get a fresh local Debian VM.

 # How to build

+I left all those configuration files `debian7*.json` and `debian8*.json` intact and created my own.

 Customize variables in [my-debian8.json](my-debian8.json):